Image: Lusaka Contemporary Art Centre

 The first webinar on 16 February will feature a presentation from last year’s winner of the open call, Max Diallo Jakobsen.

-The second on 23 February will hear from other residency spaces with connections other continent.
+The second on 23 February will hear from other residency spaces with connections to the continent.
 These spaces include:

 Get To Know The Spaces